 Responsibilities include: Chair of Natural England’s Science Advisory Committee and biodiversity (land use issues).

-David is the Professor of Wildlife Conservation and the Director (and founder) of the Wildlife Conservation Research Unit, Zoology Department at Oxford University.
-He is also Chairman of the Darwin Advisory Committee, Defra and Chairman of Earthwatch UK.
+David is the Professor of Wildlife Conservation and the Director (and founder) of the Wildlife Conservation Research Unit, Zoology Department at Oxford University and a Senior Research Fellow of Lady Margaret Hall.
+He recently retired as Chairman of the Darwin Advisory Committee, Defra and is Emeritus Chairman of Earthwatch UK and Board Member of WWF and RSPB.

 David was awarded the 2004 Dawkins Prize for contributions to wildlife conservation.
 In 2006 he was awarded the Merriam Medal for outstanding contributions to mammalian research by the American Society of Mammalogists and in 2007 he was awarded the equivalent medal of Britain’s Mammal Society and in 2010 the Zoological Society of London’s Silver Medal.
 In 2008, he was elected a Fellow of the Royal Society of Edinburgh.
 In 2010 he was appointed Commander of the British Empire for services to Natural Science.